GabrielBalzer/hypercasualgame/srs.md

 [Specify the purpose of this **SRS**.
 The **SRS** fully describes the external behavior of the application or subsystem identified.
 It also describes nonfunctional requirements, design constraints, and other factors necessary to provide a complete and comprehensive description of the requirements for the software.]

+The purpose of this document is to build a hypercasualed game for computer and mobile applications.

 ## 1.2 Scope

 [A brief description of the software application that the **SRS** applies to, the feature or other subsystem grouping, what Use-Case model(s) it is associated with, and anything else that is affected or influenced by this document.]

+The game is aimed to be enjoyable, fun and to challenge one or many.
+Based on a Server-Client-connection, it shall connect multiple users in a further step, to play against each other.

 ## 1.3 Definitions, Acronyms, and Abbreviations

 [This subsection provides the definitions of all terms, acronyms, and abbreviations required to properly interpret the **SRS**.
 This information may be provided by reference to the project&#39;s Glossary.]

+OS operating system
+UCD use case diagram

 ## 1.4 References